(918) 250-7663

 Broken Skylight

 However, like any home feature that interacts directly with the elements, skylights come with their own set of challenges.
+We have seen how Tulsa’s unpredictable weather can put these units to the test.

-Whether it’s due to issues with roof design, installation errors, or natural wear and tear, identifying the source of a leak can help you address it effectively.
+Understanding the root causes of skylight leaks is crucial for any homeowner looking to maintain the integrity and beauty of their home.
+Whether it is due to issues with roof design, installation errors, or natural wear and tear, identifying the source of a leak helps you address it effectively.

-In this article, we’ll explore the most common causes of skylight leaks and offer practical advice on how to prevent them, ensuring your skylights remain a source of light and joy, not trouble.
+In this guide, we will explore why skylights leak and offer practical advice on how to prevent them.
+Our goal is to ensure your skylights remain a source of light and joy, not trouble.

-Common Causes of Skylight Leaks
+Common Causes of Skylight Leaks in 2026

 However, they are not without their challenges, particularly when it comes to roof leaks.
+Understanding why these leaks happen is essential if you want to maintain the integrity of your roof and prevent expensive water damage.

 Skylght Leak

-1. Roof Design
+1. Structural Roof Design

 old-shingle-roof-before-tamko

-2. Roof Installation
+2. Installation Errors

 temporary measures

-3. Flashing Issues
+3. Flashing and Sealant Failures

 Roof Flashing